ARYANJUMDE/student-performance-intelligence-system-using-Deep-Learning/README.md

-# 🎓 Student Performance Intelligence System
+# 🎓 Student Performance Intelligence System Using Deep Learning (Artificial Neural Network ANN)

 An end-to-end Machine Learning and Deep Learning project that predicts student academic performance using Artificial Neural Networks (ANN) and deploys the model through an interactive Streamlit web application.